chrwoizi/woiziframe/README.md

 - The photo is resized to fit the screen.
 The remaining screen space is filled with a blurred variant of the image.

-- The current weather and tomorrow's weather are shown as icon and temperature

-- The current time and date is shown.

-- Google calendar events can be shown.
-To add a calendar run `npm run add-calendar` in the `server` directory.

 - The album title is shown at the bottom of the screen.

 - A button toggles the fullscreen browser mode.

+- Additional data can be displayed as text on top of the photo:

+  - The current time and date.

+  - The current weather and tomorrow's weather as icon, temperature, and rain.
+(OpenWeatherMap)

+  - Calendar events.
+To connect to a Google Calendar run `npm run add-calendar` in the `server` directory.

+  - The driving duration and public transit duration to calendar event locations and to daily recurring destinations, e.g. the workplace.
+(Google Directions API)

+  - The garbage collection events in Hannover, Germany.

 ![screenshot](docs/screenshot.png)

-This project is based on The Google Photos client [anton-lunev/photo-frame](https://github.com/anton-lunev/photo-frame) and [krzysztofsaja/angular-weather-widget](https://github.com/krzysztofsaja/angular-weather-widget)
+This project is based on The Google Photos client [anton-lunev/photo-frame](https://github.com/anton-lunev/photo-frame) and the weather widget [krzysztofsaja/angular-weather-widget](https://github.com/krzysztofsaja/angular-weather-widget)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.